Master of Construction Management

 To complete the Master of Construction Management, students must attain 12 credit points.
 Most students choose to study 4 units per trimester, and usually undertake two trimesters each year.

-The 12 credit points comprise 11 core units (these are compulsory).
+The 12 credit points comprise 11 core units (including 1 core unit worth 2 credit points) that are compulsory.

 Please note that for professional accreditation purposes, students are required to complete a minimum of 150 study hours for each unit.